sammshen/simul-chatbot-demos/README.md

 Then open `http://localhost:8501/`

-This works best when you are already running a high workload through Step 3 so you can be one of many users and you can feel the TTFT differential.
+You will feel the difference if the automated users are running the background (especially with 12 QPS)

-## Step 5: Fault Tolerance
+## Step 4: Fault Tolerance

 Send a request with a specific user id: